DinoDevs/GladiatusCrazyAddon/Progress.md

 - **Overview Stats**
 	- [x] Show more stats
-	- [ ] Show graphs of stats from reports
+	- [ ] Show information of gathered data to be posted on the server

 - **Overview Achievements**